NEVSTOP-LAB/.github/profile/README.md

  - **Issue List** ------> [Issues need your coorperation](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3ANEVSTOP-LAB+label%3A%22help+wanted%22)
  - Fork and push back you changes with PR.
- - Your name will be listed in VIPM pacakge description.
+ - Your name will be listed in VIPM package description.

 👩‍💻 **Sorted By Tags**
 --------------------